apacheignite/documentation/clustering/ssltls.md

   "title": "Configuration"
 }
 [/block]
-Following configuration parameters can be configured on `SslContextFactory`.
+The following configuration parameters can be configured on `SslContextFactory`.
 [block:parameters]
 {
   "data": {